GOLDEN BAY COMMUNITY TRUST FUNDING GRANTS

 1. Term of the Project.

 The project is generally limited to 12 months but can be extended for a further 6 months if this is reasonable.
 Projects that do not require on-going maintenance or where other funding arrangements are made for such maintenance will be preferred.
-Any funds allocated are expected to be used within the time frame outlined in the application, but the Trust recognises that flexibility is necessary in some circumstances and will consider re-negotiating time frames.
+Any funds allocated are expected to be used within the time frame outlined in the application, but the Trust recognizes that flexibility is necessary in some circumstances and will consider re-negotiating time frames.

 2. Significance of the project to you, your whanau and your community.